 Sometimes you may feel dissatisfied with the way a situation has been handled.
 That’s why we’re here.

-We’re the National Health Practitioner Ombudsman & Privacy Commissioner, or NHPOPC.
-If you’re unhappy with the actions of the Australian Health Practitioner Regulation Agency or a National Health Practitioner Board, you can contact us.
+We’re the office of the National Health Practitioner Ombudsman & Privacy Commissioner, or the NHPOPC.
+If you’re unhappy with the administrative processes of the Australian Health Practitioner Regulation Agency or a National Board, you can contact us.

-But first let us tell you a bit about ourselves and exactly what we do.
+But first let us tell you a bit about our office and exactly what we do.

-We provide an independent and accessible complaint handling service to health practitioners and the public.
-We can help you with complaints about the actions of the Australian Health Practitioner Regulation Agency and the 14 National Health Practitioner Boards.
+We provide an independent complaint handling service to health practitioners and the public.
+We can help you with complaints about the administrative actions of the Australian Health Practitioner Regulation Agency and the 15 National Boards.

 We also work closely with those bodies to identify where they can improve their services.

 Our service is free and anyone can make a complaint.

 But what sort of things do people complain about?

 Well, members of the public generally make complaints about the way a notification they made about a health practitioner has been handled.

 Health practitioners usually lodge complaints about registration problems or the way a notification about them has been handled.